psycon/go-reloaded/docs/ANALYSIS.md

 **Expected Output:**
 ```
 It was an amazing day! the sun was shining and the temperature reached 31 degrees.
-I went to the store, bought 3 apples and AN orange. the shopkeeper said: 'you are an honest customer'. when i got home, i realized that 5 plus 10 equals 15! what a Discovery... i could not believe it!? this was The Best Day Ever.
+I went to the store, bought 3 apples and AN orange. the shopkeeper said: 'you are an honest customer'. when i got home, i realized that 5 plus 10 equals 15! what a DISCOVERY... i could not believe it!? this was The Best Day EVER.
 ```

 **Covers:**